nmakes/deepgaze/README.md

 ----------
 Deepgaze is a library which uses **Convolutional Neural Networks** (CNNs) to estimate the Focus of Attention (FOA) of users.
 The FOA can be approximately estimated finding the **head orientation**.
 This is particularly useful when the eyes are covered, or when the user is too far from the camera to grab the eye region with a good resolution.
 When the eye region is visible it is possible to estimate the **gaze direction**, which is much more informative and can give a good indication of the FOA.

+This library is the result of my recent work which is under submission:
+*Head Pose Estimation in the Wild using Convolutional Neural Networks and Adaptive Gradient Methods*

-**Update 15/08/2016**:
+**Update 20/09/2016**:
 Work in progress.
 The code provided at the moment does not still implement gaze detection.
+There is a beta version of the class which implements the CNN head pose estimator of the yaw angle [[code]](https://github.com/mpatacchiola/deepgaze/blob/master/deepgaze/head_pose_estimation.py).
+You can use it loading the variables stored in this [[file]](https://github.com/mpatacchiola/deepgaze/blob/master/etc/tensorflow/head_pose/yaw/cnn_cccdd_30k).

 There are two examples of head pose estimation using the PnP algorithm with OpenCV Haar detector [[code]](./examples/ex_pnp_head_pose_estimation.py) and with dlib frontal face detector [[code]](./examples/ex_dlib_pnp_head_pose_estimation_video.py).
 The code for head pose estimation with CNNs will be available at the end of September, and the code for gaze estimation before the end of the year.

 What is a Convolutional Neural Network?